 Next, keywords should be assessed individually to determine the “buyer intent”.
 A high search volume is one thing, but if the keyword is unlikely to result in a sale or call to action then you won’t get the results you are looking for.

 For example, “on-site SEO checklist” may be relevant, but those searching this term are more likely researching than looking to hire an SEO company.
-In comparison, “SEO agency Perth” fits the criteria of both search volume and buyer intent.
+In comparison, “SEO services Perth” fits the criteria of both search volume and buyer intent.

 During this phase we remove any keywords which don’t initiate buyer intent.